 This year, you will find lots of fun at West Seattle’s annual community spring egg hunts!
 Pick your fave community center— Alki, Delridge, Hiawatha, High Point or South Park and hunt for chocolate eggs, candy and prizes!
 Sat., April 19, 2014 at 10:00 am sharp!
 Seattle.
 Free.
 Ages 3 to 11.
 Event details.

 Seattle Community Centers

 If you live near one of the city of Seattle’s numerous community centers, there may be an egg hunt going on right around the corner!
-Your best bet is to find your closest CC here then click on the Spring Brochure for egg hunt info.
+Your best bet is to find your closest CC here then click on the ‘Spring Brochure’ for egg hunt info.
 Here’s a sampling of some community center hunts around the city.
-Be sure to check the age restrictions for your particular neighborhood hunt and arrive early to guarantee a spot in the hunt.
+Psst… Be sure to check the age restrictions for your particular neighborhood hunt and arrive early to guarantee a spot in the hunt.